- When I bring my camper on Sunday, where do I go?

 - When does camp begin and end?

-All Summer Camps begin on Sunday with check-in from 3-4 pm and end on Friday at 1 pm.
-Pre-Junior Camp ends on Thursday at 1 pm.
+Summer Camps begin on Sunday with check-in from 3-4 pm and end on Friday at 1 pm.
+The second week of camp for grades 3-6 (Pre-Junior/Junior Camp 2) runs Monday-Friday.

-Primary Camp ends on Saturday with a special parent/child lunch at 12:30 pm.
+Primary Camp ends on Tuesday with a special parent/child dinner at 5:30 pm.

 - What happens when I arrive at Camp on the first day?
 What forms are required?